 Game drives in Chobe National Park are not included, but can be arranged in advance at an additional cost.

-Directions: Guests for the Chobe Princes safariboats will be met at Kasane by one of the small tender boats.
+- Guests for the Chobe Princess safariboats will be met at Kasane by one of the small tender boats.

 Food & drink